luismetzger/sinatra-intro-lesson/README.md

 ## Request Body

-Just like Node, Sinatra can parse data coming from the request.
-However unlike Express, there isn't a default tool like body-parser to help us read the data.
-We'll need to work with lower level request data.
+Just like Node, Sinatra can parse data coming from a request.
+However, unlike Express, there isn't a default tool like body-parser to help us read the data.
+We'll need to work with lower-level request data.

 If we're trying to decode form data, we need to use the following code:
 ```ruby